Walking for Health

 Walk Leader training is FREE and available to anyone aged 18 and over wishing to lead health walks in their local community or workplace.
 Walk Leaders are vital to the success of many walking programmes.

 Those interested in leading local walking groups complete a Walk Leader training course delivered by the South Eastern Trust (SET) Health Development Department which enables them to lead groups on health walks in their local community.
-Trained Walk Leaders are then offered insurance cover (if leading as a community volunteer), promotional materials, and support to organise walking groups through their workplace, church or community group.
+Trained Walk Leaders are then offered insurance cover, promotional materials, and support to organise walking groups through their workplace, church or community group.
 Walk Leader network meetings are held twice per year in each locality across SET for leaders to connect and learn from each other’s experience.

 Click here to download our Walking Leaflet.